 The Mikwam Property ("Mikwam") is located in east-central Ontario, approximately 160 km northeast of Timmins.
-Mikwam is a contiguous block of nine mineral claims covering 944 hectares (2,333 acres) that are 100% owned by the Company.
+Mikwam is a contiguous block of nine mineral claims encompassing 59 claim units (944 hectares or 2,333 acres) that are 100% owned by the Company.
 The property lies along the western extension of the Casa Berardi Deformation Zone that extends from the Quebec-Ontario border into Noseworthy and Bradette Townships and is located approximately 30 km west of Hecla Mining Company's Casa Berardi Gold Mine.